kwgch/claude_code_cluster/instruction.md

 ### Initial Setup
 1. [ ] Read and understand the user's task specification
 2. [ ] Analyze task complexity and plan worker allocation
+3. [ ] Determine if this is a new creation task or modification of existing project
-3. [ ] Set up the tmux environment with 4 worker panes (Phase 1)
+4. [ ] Set up the tmux environment with 4 worker panes (Phase 1)
+5. [ ] Create output directory structure if needed (for new creation tasks)

 ### Task Distribution
-4. [ ] Break down the main task into 4 parallel workstreams
+6. [ ] Break down the main task into 4 parallel workstreams
-5. [ ] Assign specific roles to each worker (Developer, Analyst, etc.)
+7. [ ] Assign specific roles to each worker (Developer, Analyst, etc.)
+8. [ ] Create worker instruction files with output location guidance
-6. [ ] Send detailed task assignments with clear deliverables
+9. [ ] Send detailed task assignments with clear deliverables
-7. [ ] Set reporting requirements and milestones
+10. [ ] Set reporting requirements and milestones

 ### Active Management
-8. [ ] Monitor worker progress continuously
+11. [ ] Monitor worker progress continuously
-9. [ ] Respond to worker questions and blockers
+12. [ ] Respond to worker questions and blockers
-10. [ ] Coordinate dependencies between workers
+13. [ ] Coordinate dependencies between workers
-11. [ ] Perform quality checks on interim deliverables
+14. [ ] Perform quality checks on interim deliverables
-12. [ ] Redirect workers as needed based on progress
+15. [ ] Redirect workers as needed based on progress

 ### Results Integration
-13. [ ] Collect final outputs from all workers
+16. [ ] Collect final outputs from all workers
-14. [ ] Review and synthesize worker deliverables
+17. [ ] Review and synthesize worker deliverables
-15. [ ] Resolve any conflicts or inconsistencies
+18. [ ] Resolve any conflicts or inconsistencies
-16. [ ] Create integrated final deliverable
+19. [ ] Create integrated final deliverable
-17. [ ] Generate comprehensive final report
+20. [ ] Generate comprehensive final report

 ### Cleanup
-18. [ ] Ensure all work is saved
+21. [ ] Ensure all work is saved
-19. [ ] Thank workers for their contributions
+22. [ ] Thank workers for their contributions
-20. [ ] Clear all panes to free resources
+23. [ ] Clear all panes to free resources